 Understanding English Language Proficiency

-The consequences of failing to meet the English language proficiency requirements can be severe for commercial drivers.
+As a professional truck driver or CDL student, you might be wondering what does this mean to me?
+If you are a current driver and fail to meet the English language proficiency requirements you could be placed out of service.
 If, during a roadside inspection, an inspector determines that a driver fails to speak English well enough to understand traffic signs or communicate with law enforcement, the driver may be placed out of service immediately.
 This means the driver is prohibited from operating a commercial motor vehicle until they can demonstrate sufficient English language proficiency.
+As a CDL training provider, we have always upheld the English language proficiency requirements and all of our students must be able to communicate efficiently in English and understand traffic signs, etc. in order to get meet the requirements through ELDT to take the CDL test.

 While there isn’t a standardized English proficiency test mandated by the FMCSA, English proficiency is typically evaluated during roadside inspections, traffic stops, and other interactions with law enforcement or regulatory officials.
 Inspectors may ask drivers to read road signs, explain traffic signals, or answer questions related to their route or cargo.
 The Commercial Vehicle Safety Alliance (CVSA) provides guidance to inspectors on assessing English-language proficiency using the North American Standard Out-of-Service Criteria.